magical/bazel/experimental/README.md

 # Usage

+Simply run `./bazel-configure.sh` to run the standalone version on the examples and `bazel build //experimental/examples:config` to run the Bazel version (note that this will not work under Linux where the default JDK is not a JDK 8 because Bazel does not provide environment variables to genrule so the `JAVA_HOME` environment variable will be null).

 `//experimental/init` contains the basic scripts. `bazel-init.py` and `bazel-init.bzl` are examples on how it would be decomposed if integrated into a propre build / skyframe rotation: a detection phase